akhealth/EIS-Modernization/procurement-docs-search/prototype-findings.md

 calls to a proxy service.

-Legacy data schemas are complex and may be inconsistent across different system.
+Legacy data schemas are complex and may be inconsistent across different systems.
 We obtained a better understanding of the legacy data sources through our prototyping process, completely mapping these schemas and reconciling them feel beyond the scope of this work.
-Identifying which data elements to return in a search solution and linking data in different systems will be an important aspect of the search application and be closely tied to user research activities.
+Identifying which data elements to return in a search solution and linking data in different systems will be an important aspect of the search application and will be closely tied to user research activities.

 A requirement of the project is that new modules and features be integrated into the state’s existing authentication and authorization